Regulations for the possession and export of elvers

 - transporting elvers from the river to a holding facility

-DFO-issued possession licences would regulate:
+DFO-issued possession licences regulate:

 - introducing and storing Canadian-caught and imported foreign-caught elvers at holding facilities